-- Bill Murray puts in his best performance to date in a fake advertisement for Swill, the unfiltered mineral water from Lake Erie that is so thick from pollutants that it's as thick as gravy.
+Bill Murray puts in his best performance to date in a fake advertisement for Swill, the unfiltered mineral water from Lake Erie that is so thick from pollutants that it's as thick as gravy.

-- Bad Opera is another sketch in the "Bad" collection with a stuff Aykroyd explains the bad opera that we are about to see that then plays out with the actors.
+Bad Opera is another sketch in the "Bad" collection with a stuff Aykroyd explains the bad opera that we are about to see that then plays out with the actors.
 This one was a story of the Gods called Golden Note where one of the angry God's strikes Madeline Kahn with vocal lock causing her to get stuck singing the same note for the rest of her life which carries over into the real world.

-- Next was a sketch that reminded me of this new reality show I just started to watch called My Kitchen Rules where we sit in on celebrity dinner parties.
+Next was a sketch that reminded me of this new reality show I just started to watch called My Kitchen Rules where we sit in on celebrity dinner parties.
 The show in the sketch was called Bianca Jagger Talks to Three or Four of Her Closest Friends with her guest Capote, Princess Grace, and Margaret Trudeau, who all just want to see Mick Jagger.
 Bianca breaks the fourth wall within the fake reality show admitting she doesn't really know these people.

-- Taj Mahal performs Queen Bee.
+Taj Mahal performs Queen Bee.

-- This was followed by the news that's been readjusted from episode one to where it's now almost like the current format of Weekend Update.
+This was followed by the news that's been readjusted from episode one to where it's now almost like the current format of Weekend Update.
 Now instead of the entire cast being involved, it's just Jane and Dan with the occasional mid-news guest with a special topic.
 Tonight's topic was delivered by Bill Murray as he reviewed the new Donnie and Marie Show.

-- Next was a sketch where a school board had to pick between Garrett Morris and Belushi as to who will fill the final spot in the law program.
+Next was a sketch where a school board had to pick between Garrett Morris and Belushi as to who will fill the final spot in the law program.
 Belushi threatens to sue for reverse discrimination because not only is Morris black but he's also blind which gave him the extra points to qualify.
-Since the school boards all white and don't want a lawsuit they decide to tell the blind Morris that Belushi is black, which is the fake reason they choose him.
+Since the school boards all white and don't want a lawsuit, they decide to tell the blind Morris that Belushi is black, which is the fake reason they choose him.
 This one was done right to where it felt like it was making a point about race and wasn't just being racist.

-- Madeline Kahn then starred in a home movie where she sings Autumn in New York throughout the city.
+Madeline Kahn then starred in a home movie where she sings Autumn in New York throughout the city.

-- This was followed by a sketch about a voiceover session where Dan Aykroyd provides all the voices for an Italian film.
+This was followed by a sketch about a voiceover session where Dan Aykroyd provides all the voices for an Italian film.
 First, the three actors act out the scene pretending that they know Italian, then they have to act like the scene's being played in reverse to get to the start of the video.
 Then Aykroyd adds the English as the actors have to go through the actions once more.
 It reminded me of the improv routine where you provide the voices to a movie without knowing what's coming.

-- Finally, Madeline came out to say her goodnights.
+Finally, Madeline came out to say her goodnights.

-This episode may not have been the best of the bunch but it is building my interest in this season.
+This episode may not have been the best of the bunch, but it is building my interest in this season.
 I struggle a little to find my favorites because this episode seemed to be more charm based over being laugh out loud funny.
 That being said there were moments that stood out to me and here are those sketches in order.

 First, I loved The Acid Generation sketch because I love mockumentaries and really loved this concept.
-Next, nostalgia kicked in the moment I saw the start to the Swill scene.
+Next, nostalgia kicked in at the moment I saw the start of the Swill scene.
 Finally, I was a fan of the Silver Balls and Golden Pins sketch because it feels like it could be part of the Lebowski Religion.